Review: Peak Design Lens Kit

 Changing lenses has always been awkward and time-consuming for us – opening the bag, removing the lens from the camera, putting the lens in your camera bag, removing the lens body cap from the replacement lens, putting that body cap onto the lens you removed, attaching the new lens, and closing your bag.
 All this while trying to keep your camera facing down so you do not collect dust on the sensor (especially for a mirrorless camera users).

-Peak Design developed the Lens Kit (LENSkit on the product packaging) for the photographer who wants quick and easy access to lenses without the need to open their camera bag.
-The product has been designed to be primarily used in conjunction with the Peak Design Capture Clip (below left) although it can also be adapted to use with the Peak Design Slide camera strap and anchors (below right) as well.
+Peak Design developed the Lens Kit (LENSkit on the product packaging) for photographers who want quick and easy access to lenses without the need to open their camera bag and those that don’t want to carry a camera bag at all.
+The product has been designed to be primarily used in conjunction with the Peak Design Capture Clip (below left) although it can also be adapted to use with the Peak Design Slide camera strap and anchors (below right).

 If purchasing the product as new you will receive it in a box (see image right).
 The box will contain 1 x Lens Kit, 2 x caps, 2 x Anchors, and a soft pouch.
 If buying second-hand make sure the extras are included.

-Please Note: The Lens Kit currently only works with 1 of 3 lens types: Canon EF, Nikon F or Sony E/FE.
+Please Note: The Lens Kit currently only works with 3 lens mounts: Canon EF, Nikon F or Sony E/FE.